 Required application materials

-Please download, complete, and submit the desired Direct Admit Application (including your resume and personal statement) as well as the Direct Admit Program Agreement to: lawadmis@iu.edu.
+Please download, complete, and submit the desired Fall start Direct Admit Application (including your resume and personal statement) and Direct Admit Agreement to lawadmis@iu.edu.

 Résumé